Skip to content

 What moves the number most

 The result responds to Target Monthly Savings, Months You Hit Target, and Months Tried.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this